hulyak/react-tutorial/docs/doc2.md

 - adding an add button, when it is clicked on it adds a new item.
 We merge the old state with the updated state with the help of ES6 spread operator.

 ![demo](../static/img/demo2.gif)

+And yes, we are done with the `useState` hook. 🥳